PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 2. Discuss the time cost issue of ResNet neural engine.
 Run experiments for it after TODO#1 is finished.

+3. Try to estimate the time cost of ResNet size [4, 4, 8, 16], units 3.

+Why todo#3?

+Prediction accuracy will be decreased by 2%~3%.
+But since flops has been reduced from 600k to 130k, the speed of prediction in c++ should be faster.

 Devices
 -------
 .. figure:: images/devices.JPG